kachadi/Home-Library-Service/README.md

 npm run docker
 ```

 3. To run tests
+After build images with command 'npm run docker' you can run the tests using the command:

 ```
 npm run docker:test
 ```
 4. Vulnerability scanning for images:
+After build images with command 'npm run docker' you can perform vulnerability scanning and ran following commands:
   * for app image:

     ```